 This subreddit is for asking questions and sharing advice and information about IELTS (International English Language Testing System).
 If you're preparing for the exam, you're in the right place.
-Make sure to read our community rules first and take a look at the pinned posts.
+This is a heavily moderated sub, so make sure to read our community rules first and take a look at the pinned posts.
 Also, posts older than six months are archived.
 Finally, you should know that this unofficial community does not represent any organizations, websites, businesses, or people.

 Popular Topics in r/IELTS